tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买实例/购买约束_intl.md

   For more information, see [Identity Verification Guide](https://cloud.tencent.com/document/product/378/3629).

-  The followings are **not supported** for postpaid CVM instances:
+  Pay-as-you-go CVM instances do **not** support:

  - Agents paying on behalf

- - Purchasing with vouchers
+ - Paying via agents

  - 5-day unconditional refund

- - Changing to the prepaid mode
+ - Changing to prepaid mode

  - Shared cores

- - Bandwidth package and postpaid on a monthly basis
+ - Bandwidth package and monthly postpaid

--  For each user, the **quota** of postpaid CVM instances in each availability zone is 30.
+-  Pay-as-you-go CVM instances for each user in each availability zone is 30.